 Maybe I’m overselling it, but it was so surreal to stand in the middle of art that has inspired the world.
 And it made it feel so real and so much more impactful when, a few days later, we visited the d’Orsay and the Musée de l’Orangerie, which together house some of Monet’s most impressive works, including giant waterlily panoramas.

-We didn’t have enough time, but just down the road, there is also an Impressionist museum dedicated to Monet, of course, plus the history of the movement, that I would like to check out one day.
+We didn’t have enough time, but just down the road in Giverny, there is also an Impressionist museum dedicated to Monet, of course, plus the history of the movement, that I would like to check out one day.
 There are also a few impressive chateaux in the area, if you want to make a whole weekend of it!
 As always, so much to see, so little time.